Scorpionfishes and Rockfishes: Family Scorpaenidae

 Bait and Tackle: Most of the black rockfish caught by pier anglers are young fish hooked while the anglers are fishing around the pilings for perch or other bottom fish.
 Most are landed on high/low leaders using small hooks.
 Some are caught on bait-rigs that anglers use in pursuit of jacksmelt, walleye surfperch, herring, or even anchovies; this is most common at Eureka and Crescent City.
 If the pier isn’t crowded, an angler should try artificial lures such as small swimbaits.

-Food Value: An excellent eating, mild-flavored fish that is best fried.
-Best when fresh; fat becomes rancid rather quickly.
+Food Value: An excellent eating, mild-flavored fish that is somewhat soft textured with small flakes and moderate fat content.
+Suitable for all methods of cooking but best when fresh because the fat becomes rancid rather quickly.

 Comments: Black rockfish live to be about 50 years old; a few mature (reproductive) at about ten inches in length and 3 years of age, most are mature at about 14 inches and 6-7 years in age; all are mature by 17 inches and 9 years in age.